teshomey/teshomey.github.io/README.md

 ---
 ### Conference presentations and invited talks
-- 11/10/2025:  _Machine Learning with Applications in Python_ for Oromia Health Bureau staff (Ethiopia), remote
+- 11/10/2025:  _Machine Learning with Applications in Python_ for Oromia Health Bureau staff (remote), Ethiopia
-- 13/09/2025: _A Gentle Introduction to Python_ for Oromia Health Bureau staff (Ethiopia), remote
+- 13/09/2025: _A Gentle Introduction to Python_ for Oromia Health Bureau staff (remote), Ethiopia
 - 08/10/2022: MAER-Net Colloquium 2022, Kyoto University, Japan
-- 28/09/2022:  Mercator Research Institute on Global Commons and Climate Change (MCC), Berlin, Germany
+- 28/09/2022:  Mercator Research Institute on Global Commons and Climate Change, Berlin, Germany
 - 23/10/2021: MAER-Net Colloquium 2021, University of Piraeus, Greece
 - 25-26/06/2016: _Analysis of Variance Models using SAS_ for College of Agro-Industry and Land Resource staff, Haramaya University, Chiro Campus, Ethiopia
 - 18-20/06/2015: _LaTeX Document Preparation System Using WinEdt Software_ for postgraduate students at the College of Computing and Informatics, Haramaya University, Main Campus, Ethiopia